PluMGMK/vbesvga.drv/README.md

 ## Usage Notes

+### Hardware Support

+In theory, this suite of drivers should support _any_ graphics card that properly supports the VESA BIOS Extensions and doesn't do anything funky with the window size.
+So basically, any hardware made in the last thirty years.
+Unfortunately, real life is rarely as simple as one would like, so there is some hardware that just doesn't work:

+* Intel 810 chipset integrated graphics [crashes back to DOS during boot](https://github.com/PluMGMK/vbesvga.drv/issues/99) leaving you with a blank screen.
+It turns out there is an official driver for this chipset, please use that instead: https://archive.org/details/w-810-r-209
+* The NVIDIA GeForce 1050 GTX triple-faults when attempting to boot Windows in Enhanced Mode, and presumably newer NVIDIA hardware has the same problem.
+See [issue #94](https://github.com/PluMGMK/vbesvga.drv/issues/94) for more details.
+* The AMD Radeon RX 7800 XT (and presumably newer Radeons) likewise [https://github.com/PluMGMK/vbesvga.drv/issues/95](fails to boot in Enhanced Mode).
+The RX 5000 series is OK (that's what I develop on), and I don't know what the story is with the RX 6000 series.

+In general, if your hardware is old enough, it probably has an official driver for Windows 3.1 (like the i810).
+Official drivers should be preferred where available because they generally use hardware acceleration and don't use inefficient Real-Mode BIOS calls.
+On processors from that era (especially early on), the CPU-bound routines of `VBESVGA.DRV` tend to give **really** poor performance!

 ### Setup / Configuration Procedure

 There are a few different ways to setup and configure the driver, according to your tastes and requirements.
 In all cases, the first step is to extract the `vbesvga-release.zip` archive to a folder on your DOS/Win3.1 machine, or else mount the `vbesvga.img` as a floppy image (or put it on a real floppy).